 "It's a beautiful place," Simpson told the Deseret News about coming to Utah.
 "The sunset was amazing last night."

-Dressed casually in jeans, she spent 30 minutes visiting with student leaders before appearing at a special assembly in the school gymnasium.
+Dressed casually in jeans and a checked blouse, she spent 30 minutes visiting with student leaders before appearing at a special assembly in the school gymnasium.

 Cheering at the assembly was so loud, it was oftentimes impossible to hear Simpson respond to questions from students.

 "I have an amazing family and great friends," Simpson said about the keys to her success.
 She also said patience and belief in herself have helped.

 Asked about benefits of her fame, she replied, "I don't have to wait at restaurants.
 That's a perk.
 They seat me immediately."

 Another benefit, she said, is "being able to stand up there and sing my heart."